overflowerror/javagony2/README.md

 (I have no idea if someone else already did this.
 Nevertheless: Let me coin the term right now.)

 Javagony2 is an "extension" of Javagony.
 In addition to all the features Javagony is missing, in Javagony2 there is also no `try-catch` and no `import`.

+## Is Javagony2 Turing-complete?

+Yes.
+See `/turing` for a basic Turing machine simulation.
+The file `StateMachine.java` contains the program (it checks for even palindomes).

 ## Why?